Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/ServiceFiles.md

 WantedBy=multi-user.target
 ```

-This script includes:

-- `Description`: A brief explanation of the service.
-- `Type=idle`: Indicates that the service should be started after all jobs are dispatched.
-- `ExecStart`: The path to the executable file that will be run when the service starts.
-- `WantedBy=multi-user.target`: Specifies that the service should be started under the `multi-user.target`, which is a standard target for creating a multi-user environment.

 After creating or modifying a service script, use `systemctl daemon-reload` to reload the SystemD configuration and `systemctl enable [service-name].service` to enable the service.

 1. The file is named with a `.service` extension, for example, `my_custom_service.service`.
 2. The `[service-name]` is the filename without the `.service` extension, i.e., `my_custom_service` in this example.

-- To enable the service: `systemctl enable my_custom_service.service`
-- To start the service: `systemctl start my_custom_service.service`
-- To check the service status: `systemctl status my_custom_service.service`